zylxjtu/wcontanierdiag/README.md

 (5): Run the startmonagent.sh to deploy the HPC container and start the diagnostic logging.

-(6): After the finishing of the diagnostics, run cleanup.sh to clean the HPC contianer and USMI resource.
+(6): After the finishing of the diagnostics, run cleanup.sh to clean the HPC container and USMI resource.